GratitudeToken/hassle/README.md

 # hassle
-hassle.app is a Web 3 list manager with WebAuth authentication.
+hassle.app is a Web 3 shopping list manager with WebAuth authentication.

 https://hassle.app